-ERL Service Robots has five certified test beds around Europe where teams can test some Tasks and Functionality Benchmarks:
+ERL Service Robots has six certified test beds around Europe where teams can test some Tasks and Functionality Benchmarks:

 1. ISRoboNet@Home Test Bed